ColumPaget/filewatch/README.md

 exec '/usr/bin/aplay /usr/share/sounds/warning.wav' path=/etc/hosts close
 ```

+### backup actions

+The 'backup' action makes a copy of a file.
+It should be used with either 'modify' or 'close'.
+If used with 'modify' it will be called every time

 ### arguments:

 The 'log', 'syslog' and 'exec' actions take an argument that defines the message or defines the command to be run in the case of 'exec'.
 This argument can include 'variables' that are substituted with values relating to the event.
 For example: